-• Professionalism: Practice Management (September 2016)

-- Code of Professional Conduct for British Columbia [Chapter 3.2: Quality of Service; Chapter 3.6: Fees and Disbursements] - Law Society Rules 2015 [Part 3 Division 7: Trust Accounts and Other Client Property; Part 8: Lawyers' Fees]
+- Practice Resource: Retainer Agreement (Updated December 2016) - Practice Resource: Joint Retainer (November 2013) - Model Non-Engagement Letters (February 2002) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.2: Quality of Service; Chapter 3.6: Fees and Disbursements] - Law Society Rules 2015 [Part 3 Division 7: Trust Accounts and Other Client Property; Part 8: Lawyers' Fees]

-INDICATOR 3: Are communications with clients conducted in a professional manner?
+Indicator 3: Are communications with clients conducted in a professional manner?

-Communications with clients are conducted in a timely and efficient manner Communications with clients are conducted in a courteous and respectful manner Communications with clients are conducted in a manner that protects privacy and confidentiality Policies are in place to ensure the recording of communications with clients, as appropriate (e.g. archiving emails, creating notes of client meets and phone calls) Policies are in place to ensure that client instructions are confirmed in writing, where appropriate Clients are advised of the methods by which they may communicate with their lawyers and staff and the appropriate frequency of communications Policies are in place to ensure client information is verified and kept up-to-date Processes are in place to solicit and receive client feedback Internal processes are available to clients for resolving disputes or complaints with their lawyer or the firm and clients are informed about these processes Key information about the firm is accurate and publically available, including information about the range of services provided, practice areas, lawyers and contact information
+Communications with clients are conducted in a timely and efficient manner Communications with clients are conducted in a courteous and respectful manner Communications with clients are conducted in a manner that protects privacy and confidentiality Policies or processes are in place to ensure the recording of communications with clients, as appropriate (e.g. archiving emails, creating notes of client meetings and phone calls) Policies or processes are in place to ensure that client instructions are confirmed in writing, where appropriate Clients are advised of the methods by which they may communicate with lawyers and staff, if any, and the appropriate frequency of communications Policies are in place to ensure client information is verified and kept up-to-date Processes are in place to solicit and receive client feedback Key information about the firm is accurate and publically available, including information about the range of services provided, practice areas, lawyers and contact information

-- Discipline Advisory 'Lack of civility can lead to discipline' (June 2011) - Practice Resource: Client Survey (April 2009) - Practice Checklist: Client Identification and Verification Procedure (July 2015) - Communication Toolkit (Online Learning Centre) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.1: Competence; Chapter 3.2: Quality of Service; Chapter 3.3: Confidentiality]
+- Discipline Advisory 'Lack of civility can lead to discipline' (June 2011) - Practice Resource: Client Survey (April 2009) - Practice Checklist: Client Identification and Verification Procedure (July 2015) - Communication Toolkit (Online Learning Centre) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.1: Competence;

+Chapter 3.2: Quality of Service; Chapter 3.3: Confidentiality]

-INDICATOR 4: Are clients regularly informed about the progress of their matter?
+Indicator 4: Are clients regularly informed about the progress of their matter?

-□ Policies are in place that ensure clients are regularly informed about:
+Policies or processes are in place that ensure clients are regularly informed about:

-- o the status of their matter, including being informed about material changes in the scope of the retainer, costs and timelines - o deadlines, limitations, hearing dates and other important dates - o potential and projected outcomes - Processes are in place to ensure clients are copied on key correspondence and receive key communications and documents in a timely manner Clients are provided with an opportunity to make timely appointments with their lawyer - at the times and, if necessary, locations convenient to the client - ☐ Practices encourage informing clients of possible options for pursuing a matter once a lawyer ceases to act for the client
+- the status of their matter, including being informed about material changes in the scope of the retainer, costs and timelines - o deadlines, limitations, hearing dates and other important dates - potential and projected outcomes

+Processes are in place to ensure clients are copied on key correspondence and receive key communications and documents in a timely manner

+- ☐ Clients are provided with an opportunity to make timely appointments with their lawyer at the times and, if necessary, locations convenient to the client - Practices encourage informing clients of possible options for pursuing a matter once a lawyer ceases to act for the client
-- Precedent Letter: Reporting Letter to Client Closing a File (Updated January 2007) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.1: Competence; Chapter 3.2: Quality of Service; Chapter 3.6: Fees and Disbursements; Chapter 3.7: Withdrawal from Representation]

-- Practice Resource: Guidelines for Respectful Language (May 2007) - Practice Watch: Acting for a client with dementia (Spring 2015) - Code of Professional Conduct for British Columbia [Chapter 3.2: Quality of Service (Clients with Diminished Capacity); Chapter 6.3: Harassment and Discrimination]
+- Precedent Letter: Reporting Letter to Client Closing a File (Updated January 2007) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.1: Competence; Chapter 3.2: Quality of Service (Clients with Diminished Capacity); Chapter 3.6: Fees and Disbursements; Chapter 3.7: Withdrawal from Representation] - Practice Resource: Guidelines for Respectful Language (May 2007) - Practice Watch: Acting for a client with dementia (Spring 2015)